sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 5       | licensor                 | See {{indexed-entity-role}}
 | 6       | maintainer               | See {{indexed-entity-role}}
 | 7-255   | Unassigned               |
-{: #tbl-iana-entity-role-values title="CoSWID Entity Role Inital Registrations"}
+{: #tbl-iana-entity-role-values title="CoSWID Entity Role Initial Registrations"}

 Registrations MUST conform to the expert review guidelines defined in {{iana-review-guidelines}}.

 {: #iana-link-ownership}
-### SWID/CoSWID Link Ownership Value Registry
+### Software Tag Link Ownership Values Registry

-This document establishes a new registry titled "SWID/CoSWID Link Ownership Values".
+This document establishes a new registry titled "Software Tag Link Ownership Values".
 This registry provides index values for use as link-entry ownership item values in this document and link ownership names for use in {{SWID}}.

 \[TO BE REMOVED: This registration should take place at the following
    location: https://www.iana.org/assignments/swid\]